Please ensure Javascript is enabled for purposes of website accessibility Access to Council Information • Adelaide Hills Council Skip to main content

 Please note Adelaide Hills Council will contact you for payment, we request that you do not place your card payment details in any email to us.
 Any cheques received that are for an incorrect amount will be returned and a replacement cheque will be required.

 In 1997 the District Councils of East Torrens, Gumeracha, Onkaparinga and Stirling amalgamated to form the Adelaide Hills Council.
 Due to the amalgamation, Adelaide Hills Council currently stores most records off site, therefore urgent requests cannot be completed.
-Whilst Council will endeavour to complete your search request as soon as possible, Council has eight full business days to complete the search.
+Whilst Council will endeavor to complete your search request as soon as possible, Council has eight full business days to complete the search.

-Access to copy/view plans or reports
+Access to copy/view plans and/or reports

-An application form will be required together with the relevant Fees and Charges, however the application form can only be provided once Council have determined if there is any relevant information available for you.
+An application form will be required together with the relevant Fees and Charges, however the application form can only be provided once Council has determined if there is any relevant information available for you.

 If you are obtaining copies of documents on behalf of the owner, the current property owners' permission is required.